 - Squash – readers love our Butternut Squash Soup, made with a similar method, but you can swap the pumpkin with any similar squash.
 Try Kabocha, Buttercup, or Roasted Acorn Squash.

-- Canned Pumpkin – You can substitute 2 cans of pumpkin puree (not pumpkin pie filling) and skip the roasting.
-You can also use homemade pumpkin puree.
+- Canned Pumpkin – You can substitute 2 cans of pumpkin puree, or use homemade pumpkin puree.

-- Heavy Cream – You can also substitute coconut milk with heavy whipping cream.
+- Heavy Cream – instead of coconut milk

 - Spices – try swapping the spices for curry powder, turmeric, or cumin